-The Corporation's ability to continue as a going concern is uncertain and is dependent upon its ability to secure re-registration of the essential mining and exploration licenses for the Dornod Uranium Project, to continue to raise adequate financing and to commence profitable operations in the future.
-In addition, before commencing any major mine development at the Dornod Uranium Project, the Corporation will have to successfully negotiate an updated joint venture development agreement with its joint venture partners and an Investment Agreement with the Government of Mongolia.
-Any material delays, or failure of, the pending license re-registrations or in the negotiation of these agreements could have an adverse impact on the ability of the Corporation to raise adequate financing and commence or continue operations, which in turn could have a material adverse impact on Khan's business, assets and financial condition (see "Negotiation of Updated Joint Venture Development Agreement with CAUC Participants" above).
+The Corporation's ability to continue as a going concern is uncertain and is dependent upon its ability to secure re-registration of the essential mining and exploration licenses for the Dornod Uranium Project, which, to date, the NEA has refused to do, and to raise adequate financing and to commence profitable operations in the future.
+In addition, before commencing any major mine development at the Dornod Uranium Project, the Corporation will have to successfully negotiate an updated joint venture development agreement with its joint venture partners in CAUC and an Investment Agreement with the Government of Mongolia.
+Any material delays, or failure of, the pending license re-registrations or in the negotiation of these agreements is likely to have a material adverse impact on the business, operations and prospects of the Corporation and the ability of the Corporation to raise adequate financing and commence or continue operations, which in turn is likely to have a material adverse impact on the Corporation's business, assets and financial condition (see also "Renewal and Re-registration of Licenses", "Negotiation of Investment Agreement with the Government of Mongolia" and Negotiation of Updated Joint Venture Development Agreement with CAUC Participants" in this "Risk Factors" section).